Wendy Houses – Find local wendy house suppliers easily.

 Optional extras that can add a special touch to your Wendy house.

 Many suppliers offer verandahs as an optional extra.
 Adding a verandah to your wendy house can add character and charm to your purchase.
 Sit down and relax outside your new wendy house after a hard days work.
-Verandas can make a great addition to your Wendy.
-There are different types of doors and hinges available, with some companies offering stable doors and other variations, you can really customise your new addition.
-You can create interesting windows and even paint your wendy house to add that really smart new look. these days, with crime in South africa being what it is, many manufacturers can even fit burglar bars onto the windos of your wendy house to give you peace of mind.
+Verandas can make a welcome addition to your Wendy.
+There are different types of doors and hinges available, with some companies offering stable doors and other variations, you can really customise your new Wendy house.
+You can create interesting windows and even paint your wendy house to add that really smart new look. these days, with crime in South africa being what it is, many manufacturers can even fit burglar bars onto the windows of your wendy house to give you peace of mind.
+If you’re worried about drainage, they can be raised on bricks but if you generally want to the wendy house to be raised, it’s not a problem to have it mounted on gum poles at the exact height that you want.
+This allows people to build wendy houses on uneven ground that would be impossible to build on using other methods.
+What a great way to make use of uneven areas of your garden.

 Viva wendy houses viva!